 We also recommend you include pants as part of your rain gear.
 Loathed are the days where your top section is dry and the water pools up in your lap.
 With a waterproof bottom layer, you can increase your comfort and warmth to improve your overall hunting experience.

-It’s important to remain warm during rainy conditions.
+It’s important to remain warm during rainy day hunts.
 Base layers are an integral part of this and are especially important under waterproof layers.
 A hat and gloves are also good choices to retain body heat.

 Taking the time to make sure that your boots are waterproof is an integral part of your comfort while hunting in the rain.
 While most boots are waterproof these days, the addition of a hydrophobic layer can ensure dries toes throughout the hunt.
 This might be an instance where the addition of the waterproofing spray to your boots could be a good decision.
 The addition of gaiters can also help to keep your legs and feet dry.